The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 The lane was empty.

-The night outside was deep and still — the hour when the stars are brightest and the village is completely without sound.
-The bara koli stood in the moonlight, its branches silver-grey.
-Down the lane, three dogs were visible as shapes, occupied with the indifferent business of dogs at night, not looking at her.
+Deep night — the hour when the stars are brightest and the village is entirely without sound.
+The bara koli stood in the moonlight, branches silver-grey.
+Three dogs visible as shapes in the lane, occupied with the indifferent business of dogs at night, not looking at her.

 She was not frightened.
-She felt, in fact, something close to the opposite of lonely — as if the calling of her name from an empty lane was its own kind of communication, its own kind of presence.
+She felt something closer to the opposite — as if her name called from an empty lane was its own kind of presence, its own kind of answer.

 She closed the door and went back to the mat.
-She lay down with her hand placed gently over the small new fact of herself, and listened to the sea.
+Lay down with her hand placed gently over the small new fact of herself.
+And listened to the sea.

 They heard the site before they saw it.

-A sound composed of many sounds — stone on stone, the rhythm of hammers, the calls of men coordinating heavy work, the creak of wooden scaffolding under load.
-It came to them on the sea wind as they crested the last rise of the coastal path, and then the site was before them.
+A sound composed of many sounds — stone on stone, hammers in rhythm, men coordinating heavy work, the creak of wooden scaffolding under load.
+It reached them on the sea wind as they crested the last rise of the coastal path, and then the site was before them.

 It was larger than Bishu had imagined.
 He had imagined it large.

-The temple compound had been marked and cleared — an area of ground built to accommodate something vast, the earth already cut and levelled in sections, the foundation trenches visible as long dark lines.
-Around the perimeter stood the scaffolding of initial construction, and everywhere, moving with the directed purposefulness of organized labour — stone cutters, dressers, carriers, Sthapatis in small groups with plans unrolled on portable boards.
+The temple compound had been marked and cleared — an area of ground built to accommodate something vast, the earth already cut and levelled in sections, foundation trenches visible as long dark lines.
+Around the perimeter: scaffolding, organised labour — stone cutters, dressers, carriers, Sthapatis in small groups with plans unrolled on portable boards.
 Hundreds of men.
 Perhaps more.

-At the centre of all of it, on a raised platform of dressed stone, stood a man with his back to them.
+At the centre, on a raised platform of dressed stone, stood a man with his back to them.

-He was heavyset, broad-shouldered, his dhoti and uttariya the dusty white of a man who has been on this site from the beginning.
-His voice — when he spoke, which was often — carried across the ambient noise without effort, specific and commanding: adjustments, corrections, approvals, dismissals.
-The men around him moved in response with the speed of people who understand consequences.
+Heavyset, broad-shouldered, his dhoti and uttariya the dusty white of someone on this site from the first day.
+His voice — when he spoke, which was often — carried across the ambient noise without effort: adjustments, corrections, approvals, dismissals.
+The men around him moved with the speed of people who understand consequences.

 “Hamija,” Madhu said quietly.